emeans24/CS180Project5/README.md

     wrong with the method.

 Tests for MessageServerGUI

+    MessageServerGUI is a threaded server that can handle multiple clients and deaels with message requests.
+NOTE that this class AND the server class must be run first in order for the program to function.
+After both of these classes are run they will never stop running and the loginGUI class can be ran infinitely, connecting to each server each time.
+Furthermore, in order to access the servers remotely they must both me run on the same I.P. address, and each instance of "localhost" in the loginGUI class must be replaced with the IP address.

     GUI Test 1 for start() method
         To test this method, run the MessageServerGUI class.
 The method is working